-For decades, WIPO has laid a foundation for state and local clean energy programs achievements.
-Through the State Energy Program, for example, the U.S. Department of Energy (DOE) supports a baseline of energy efficiency activities in all 50 states and in U.S. territories.
-And through the Weatherization Assistance Program, DOE supports the most effective U.S. energy efficiency program to serve low-income families.
+For decades, WIP has laid the foundation that helps state and local clean energy programs succeed.
+Our State Energy Program supports energy efficiency activities in all 50 states and in U.S. territories, while our Weatherization Assistance Program supports the most effective U.S. energy efficiency program to serve low-income families.

-WIPO activities are different from those of most DOE research and development programs that focus on basic science and hardware development.
-WIPO projects are more likely to focus on issues such as economic development in rural areas or how renewable energy and energy efficiency projects can improve air quality.
-Read the WIPO fact sheet, Accelerating Clean Energy Adoption.
+WIP activities and programs focus on issues that directly affect state and local leaders, such as economic development in rural areas or how renewable energy and energy efficiency projects can improve air quality.

-WIPO facilitates adoption of a range of technologies that are developed by the DOE Office of Energy Efficiency and Renewable Energy (EERE).
+- Facilitating the adoption of technologies developed by the DOE Office of Energy Efficiency and Renewable Energy.

-WIPO programs are involved with a broad range of energy stakeholders that cover the breadth of the U.S. economy.
-WIPO staff members consult regularly with the National Governors Association, the National Association of State Energy Officials, the National Council of State Legislatures, the National Association of Counties, the U.S. Conference of Mayors, the National Association of State and Community Service Programs, and many others.
+- Partnering and consulting regularly with the National Association of State Energy Officials, the National Governors Association, the National Council of State Legislatures, the National Association for State Community Services Programs, the U.S. Conference of Mayors, the National Association of Counties, and state and local energy stakeholders.